-General Business Credit
+General Business Credit D

-The general business credit consisted of the investment credit, the work opportunity credit, the welfare-to-work credit, the alcohol fuel credit, the research credit, the low-income housing credit, the enhanced oil recovery credit, the disabled access credit, the renewable electricity production credit, the Indian employment credit, the credit for employer social security and Medicare tax paid on employee tips, the orphan drug credit, the community development corporation credit, the Alaska pipeline liability fund credit, and the credit from electing large partnerships.
+The general business credit consisted of the:

+- investment credit,

+- the work opportunity credit,

+- the welfare-to-work credit,

+- the alcohol fuel credit,

+- the research credit,

+- the low-income housing credit,

+- the enhanced oil recovery credit,

+- the disabled access credit,

+- the renewable electricity production credit,

+- the Indian employment credit,

+- the credit for employer social security and Medicare tax paid on employee tips,

+- the orphan drug credit,

+- the new markets credit (new for 2001),

+- the community development corporation credit,

+- the Alaska pipeline liability fund credit and,

+- the credit from electing large partnerships.

 Taxpayers claiming more than one of the credits were required to summarize them on Form 3800, General Business Credit.
 The general business credit was limited to 100 percent of the first \$25,000 (\$12,500 for a married couple filing separately) of tax liability and 25 percent of the excess over \$25,000.
 If the current year general business credit exceeded the tax liability limitation, the excess amount could be carried back to the 3 preceding tax years, then forward 15 years.